tianweidut/ChemToolsWebService/README.md

  * Inorder to adapt different computers and different network environment, we will use hosts trick.
  * You should add some host name in /etc/hosts.
-   * developmentServer -> mysql server for development environment
+   * dev-server -> mysql server for development environment
-   * redisDevelopmentServer -> redis server and message queue broker for development environment
+   * redis-dev-server -> redis server and message queue broker for development environment
-   * productionServer -> mysql server for production environment
+   * production-server-> mysql server for production environment
-   * redisProductionServer -> redis server for production environment
+   * redis-production-server -> redis server for production environment
-   * sentryServer -> sentry monitoring server in production environment
+   * sentry-server-> sentry monitoring server in production environment

 # Installation:
  * web tools: